Summer 2018 Health Tips

 1. Make Time for Exercise

 up from school or driving them to soccer practice.
-Regardless, your health
+Don't just sit on it--- your health

-is worth shifting your schedule— leave a bit early from work to hit
+is worth shifting your schedule— leave a little of that free time to hit

 the gym or take a walk.